-Hindu lived only in the Tropical Zone, along the Equator.
-They avoided the Himalayas and the rivers Indus, Sutlej, and Ganges as the plague.
-They were rainwater people.
-They had nothing to do with the recent Eastern European (R1a) warmongering immigrants of the Mahabharata.
+Genetically, Hindu were the DNA F. They were the Asia Homo Sapiens.
+They had nothing to do with the Europe Homo Sapiens of the epic Mahabharata.
+They painted the Sunda caves 60,000 years ago.
+They lived only in the Tropical Zone, along the Equator.

 The Mahabharata was the Avestan culture of the Deva (R1a1) people.
 It was the exact opposite of that of the peace loving compassionate Hindu (F) people.